-If you are a tech pro who owns a small business, you should look into errors and omissions insurance (E&O), also called professional liability insurance.
+If your business provides professional advice or services, you should look into errors and omissions insurance (E&O), also called professional liability insurance.
 This policy can help defer the costs of lawsuits, even if you’ve done nothing wrong, and costs about $60 per month.

 If you provide professional services that affect a client’s profits, choosing higher limits could be a smart business decision.
 It’ll cost more, but also cover more expensive claims.

 As you can see in the chart below, there’s a direct correlation between how much you pay and your coverage limits.